Family and domestic violence support

 Family and domestic violence is not an isolated incident but a sustained pattern of ongoing abuse that may escalate over a period of time.
 Victims are often unable to act on their own choices because of physical restraint, fear and intimidation.

-• In 2018, Western Australia recorded the highest number of family and domestic violence related homicide offences in Australia.
+• Since 2014, Western Australia has had the second highest recorded rate of family and domestic violence related assault in Australia.

 The workplace as a safe space